NetPowerON/Pattern.Singleton/README.md

 Singleton
 =========

-<p>When you don't have a Inversion of Control container in your application but still would like to have singleton objects that hold state often developers would turn to a static class.
+<p>When you don't have a Inversion of Control container in your application but still would like to have singleton objects to hold state.
+Often developers would turn to a static class.
 While this will work it's not an extendable solution.</p>

-<p>This project was developed to fill a need where updating a code base that either can't use dependency injection or didn't implament it at the start and the code base has grown too large to refactor in a timely fashion.</p>
+<p>This small library was developed to fill a need where updating a code base that either can't use dependency injection or didn't implement it at the start and the code base has grown too large to refactor in a timely fashion.</p>

 There are three base classes that you can inherit your Singleton Object class from.